 The title Age of Ascent references humankind’s ascent into the heavens in the year 2176.

 Faster-than-light travel and communications have been achieved.
-We’re using the real Milky Way star catalog and as much real science as we possibly can.
+We’re using the real Milky Way star catalog and as much real science as we possibly can, within the bounds of also making it fun.

-To realise this goal we’re working closely with the professional space community to map out the milky way, develop a plausible future history and technologies that make sense.
-If you’re interested in getting an idea of what playing Age of Ascent will feel like, check out some of the short stories by our keeper-of-the-backstory-in-residence, Stewart Hotston.
+To realise this goal we’re working closely with the professional space community to map out the milky way and develop a plausible future history with technologies that make sense.

-Illyriad Games is small, 7-year old UK-based indie game company, making deep and epic MMO games in HTML5.
+Illyriad Games is a small, 10-year old UK-based indie game company, making deep and epic MMO games in HTML5.

 We believe everyone should be able to play for free, but that pay-to-win is self-defeating for everyone involved.
 Even the journalists agree that we've got the balance right with our last title!